OneIdentity/SafeguardPowerBI/SafeguardSessions/README.md

 ## Release policy

-One Identity releases a new Power BI Connector with each feature release.
+One Identity releases a new Power BI Connector with each new major and minor feature release.

 Releases have the following rules: